Our highest priority is the safety and security of the UHart community.

 A new scam that is happening all around college campuses is called “card cracking.”
 The scam involves someone contacting students either in person, by phone, email, or social media outlets to set up a deal.

-The deal is to let them use the student’s debit card to process a check through this or her account.
+The deal involves using the student’s debit card to process a check through this or her account.
 The student sees a large deposit in his or her account then quickly sees half of that deposit withdrawn.
 When the bank realizes that the check was counterfeit, the deposited funds disappear from the account and the student is left to cover any funds withdrawn from the account.

 Students should be vigilant to not fall victim to this type of scam.
 Here are some important things to remember about bank accounts and debit cards.